matthewwall/weewx-observerip/README.md

 This driver has two modes: direct or indirect.
 Direct mode reads data directly from the ObserverIP station.
-Indirect mode reads data from a local file that is updated by a separate process that sniffs the network for ObserverIP data.
+Indirect mode reads data from a local file that is updated by a separate process that captures data from the ObserverIP.

 To see the configuration options: